Leila Locke: C.V.

 1965 – Locke exhibited four works as part of The Guyana Week Art Exhibition at the National Museum, one of which, "Claudette Reading", won the Burnham Gold Medal and was her first to enter the National Collection.

 1965 – Contributed illustrations to New World magazine.

 1967 – Her first solo exhibition at The John F Kennedy Library, titled "Paintings 1966-1967".

 1967 – Was part of group exhibition at the Chase Manhattan Bank.

 1968 – Two person show with Judy Drayton at The John F Kennedy Library.

 late 1960s – With Agnes Jones, curated international children's art exhibition at Bishops High School, Georgetown.
 Contained work from children of many countries and a section of work by naive artists.

 1967–71 – Illustrated five children's reading books written by Beryl Gilroy, "The Green and Gold Readers", published by Longmans specifically for Guyana, showing local scenes and modelled on local children.

 1971 – Illustrated "My Lovely Native Land: An Anthology of Guyana" by Elma and A. J. Seymour, with a cover by Aubrey Williams.

 1972 - Exhibited in the official Carifesta Guyana '72 "International Art Exhibition".

 1973 – Solo exhibition at The John F Kennedy Library.

 1975–79 – Seconded to work with George Henry Associates on the production of locally produced glazed tiles for the swimming pool of President Forbes Burnham.

 1976 - Exhibited in the Carifesta Jamaica '76 "Contemporary Art in Guyana" exhibition.

 1984 – Became Production Manager at the WRSM (Women's Revolutionary Socialist Movement) owned Vanceram Tableware factory.

 1985 – Received the AA (The Golden Arrow of Achievement) for her work in the arts.

-1988 – Was featured artist in group exhibition "60 Years of Women Artists in Guyana" at Umana Yana, Georgetown.
+1988 – Was featured artist in group exhibition "60 Years of Women Artists in Guyana" at Umana Yana, Georgetown..
+Featured in "60 Years of Women Artists in Guyana: 1928-1988 - A Historical Perspective", published by The Guyana Women Artist's Association.

 1989 – Was part of group exhibition "Themes and Variations" mounted at the National Museum in Barbados, sponsored by the Guyana/Barbados Association.
 This exhibition travelled to England in 1990 and was shown at the St.Albans Annual Caribbean Festival, the Commonwealth Institute London, and the Guyana High Commission London.

 Early 1990s – Set up the Timehri Ceramics Studio.